top of page

 Reproductive health is a crucial aspect of global health, yet marginalized communities often face limited access to care.
 Scholars suggest that improving maternal health for marginalized groups requires decentralized, community-based solutions that actively involve women in the development of programs and policies.

 Drs.
-Cecilia Benoit, Andrea Mellor, and Ms. Patricha Ottsen have been invited by a local Indian NGO Manav Aashritha Sansthan (MAS) to partner on a study that takes up this challenge.
-Together, we are exploring the health needs of rural, low-caste, and tribal women in Kherwara, Rajasthan, India.
-Using a strength-based approach and community-based research methodologies, this project aims to explore the perspectives of tribal and low-caste women on achieving positive health outcomes across the reproductive period.
-The outcomes will include a series of recommendations for MAS to implement in their efforts to improve reproductive health services that are meaningful and relevant for lower caste and tribal women in Kherwara.
+Cecilia Benoit, Andrea Mellor, and Ms. Patricha Ottsen was invited by a local Indian NGO Manav Aashritha Sansthan (MAS) to partner on a study that takes up this challenge.
+Using a strength-based approach and community-based research methodologies, we explored the health needs of rural, low-caste, and tribal women in Kherwara, Rajasthan, India.
+The outcomes included a series of recommendations for MAS to implement in their efforts to improve reproductive health services that are meaningful and relevant for lower caste and tribal women in Kherwara.

-This research will support Ms. Ottsen in fulfilling the requirements for her Masters of Arts in the Social Dimensions of Health program at the University of Victoria.
+This research supported Ms. Ottsen in fulfilling the requirements for her Masters of Arts in the Social Dimensions of Health program at the University of Victoria.

 Community Consultation